-Aside from protecting workers, OSHA saves both money and time for business and employers in the long run.
-Injured and sick workers will need to take days of work, and experts estimate that injuries and illnesses cost businesses roughly $125 billion annually.
-Although OSHA strives to reduce fatalities and injuries on the job, they unfortunately work with very limited resources.
-Due to this, OSHA focuses on business either with a long history of violations or industries highly susceptible to deaths, injuries, or illnesses.
+Aside from protecting workers, OSHA saves both money and time for businesses and employers in the long run.
+Injured and sick workers will need to take days off work, and experts estimate that injuries and illnesses cost businesses roughly $125 billion annually.
+Although OSHA strives to reduce fatalities and injuries on the job, they, unfortunately, work with very limited resources.
+Due to this, OSHA focuses on businesses either with a long history of violations or industries highly susceptible to deaths, injuries, or illnesses.
 OSHA will conduct thorough inspections, issue citations as they see fit, and often follow up with these businesses.

 OSHA also reviews many of the reports from the Bureau of Labor Statistics to ensure sound decisions are made.
-The agency has developed designated broad approaches concerning priority hazards, and work to have all regulations and approaches available for employers.
-Finally, OSHA offers a variety of options to aide in compliance including consultation services, compliance assistance specialists, cooperative programs, and small business resources.
+The agency has developed designated broad approaches concerning priority hazards and works to have all regulations and approaches available for employers.
+Finally, OSHA offers a variety of options to aid in compliance including consultation services, compliance assistance specialists, cooperative programs, and small business resources.

 - What agency of government is OSHA in?

 - What does it mean to be OSHA compliant?